petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 Advantages of this loosely coupled approach include:

-* Loosely-coupling customizations, configurations, and extensions from Liferay DXP means that Liferay is able to release new updates much faster and streamline the delivery
+- Loosely-coupling customizations, configurations, and extensions from Liferay DXP means that Liferay is able to release new updates much faster and streamline the delivery
-* Instead of waiting a year or more for new features and capabilities, Liferay provides quarterly releases of Liferay DXP
+- Instead of waiting a year or more for new features and capabilities, Liferay provides quarterly releases of Liferay DXP
-* Not only does this accelerate time-to-market with new improvements and features, Partners and Liferay’s Customer Success teams have the ability to stay engaged with customers more frequently, promoting and incorporating new capabilities into their customers’ solutions
+- Not only does this accelerate time-to-market with new improvements and features, Partners and Liferay’s Customer Success teams can stay engaged with customers more frequently, promoting and incorporating new capabilities into their customers’ solutions

 **Loosely-coupled Customizations**